universevoyager/solar-system/README.md

 `SolarSystemSimulator` can auto-bind buttons and labels for live tuning at runtime.
 Turn this on via `enableRuntimeControls` in the Inspector.

-The runtime GUI uses the **first Canvas** it finds and looks for named widgets.
+The runtime GUI scans **all scene canvases** and looks for named widgets.
 Add `Gui_RuntimeControlEvents` to the Canvas so button presses are applied via events.

+Optional:
+- Add `HypotheticalToggleButton` to show/hide hypothetical entries (objects with `is_hypothetical: true` in the JSON).

 Text labels (`TextMeshProUGUI`):
 - `TimeScaleValueText`